 Many aspects of good mentorship are the same, no matter who the mentoring relationship is between.
-The Resources section of this document links to more materials that offer comprehensive information on developing mentorship relationships and other considerations for the mentorship of under-represented lawyers.
+The Resources section of this document links to more materials that offer comprehensive information on developing mentorship relationships and other considerations for mentorship of under-represented lawyers.

-As a start, we recommend using your first mentorship meeting to talk about what makes a successful mentoring relationship and what each of you are hoping to get out of it.
-This will form the basis of your Mentorship Plan, which acts as a road map for the mentoring relationship.
+As a start, we recommend that you use your first mentorship meeting to talk about what makes a successful mentoring relationship and what each of you is hoping to get out of this one.
+This will form the basis of your Mentoring Plan, which acts as a road map for the mentoring relationship.
 Set out short-term and long-term goals - what you hope to learn from the relationship - and talk about the things you would like to cover.

-Your mentorship plan is not meant to be a fixed document and can evolve over the course of the mentorship.
+Your Mentoring Plan is not meant to be a fixed document and can evolve over the course of the mentorship.
 Discuss issues as they come up and revisit others if circumstances change.